deanward81/bakedbean.org.uk/content/posts/2019-05-job-search-2-parsing.md

 Most people seem to get scared the moment the words lexer or parser get mentioned.
 I'd highly recommend watching [Rob Pike's talk](https://youtube.com/watch?v=HxaD_trXwRE) on the Go lexer and parser; it clears up a lot of misconceptions and provides a solid basis for writing a hand-rolled parser.

-Intitially we went with a hand-rolled parser instead of something produced by a parser generator like ANTLR because the output produced by ANTLR was large and unwieldy.
+Intitially we went with a hand-rolled parser instead of using a parser generator like ANTLR because the output produced by ANTLR was large and unwieldy.
 We also had to customise it to handle malformed input (more on that below) which made the code less than elegant.

 Originally I wrote this post about building that hand-rolled parser but trying to explain it concisely wound up being complex and verbose.
 I think this points to it being hard to grok and maintain so I set out to write an implementation using a [parser combinator](https://en.wikipedia.org/wiki/Parser_combinator) library instead.
-It turned out good enough (i.e. it passes all tests and performance is relatively close to the original) that I thought I'd write about that instead...
+It turned out good enough (i.e. it passes all tests and performance is relatively close to the original) that I thought I'd write about that instead, although we're not yet using it in production.

 You can find all the source code related to this post in [GitHub](https://github.com/deanward81/bakedbean.org.uk/tree/master/samples).